People & Culture

 Of the infinite varieties of music that exist all over Peru, the Afro-Peruvian tunes from the coast are perhaps the grooviest.
 For an excellent primer, listen to the David Byrne–produced compilation Afro-Peruvian Classics: The Soul of Black Peru.

 Una Mujer Fantástica (2017), directed by the Chilean filmmaker Sebastián Lelio, is a powerful film about a transgender woman navigating the deep-seated prejudices of society.
 It stars Daniela Vega, the first openly transgender person in history to be a presenter at the Academy Awards ceremony.

 Bossa Nova: The Story of the Brazilian Music that Seduced the World, by Ruy Castro, is an excellent book that captures the vibrant music and its backdrop of 1950s Rio.

 Cumbia villera is a relatively recent musical phenomenon: a fusion of cumbia and gangsta posturing with a punk edge and reggae overtones.
 Born of Buenos Aires’ shantytowns, its aggressive lyrics deal with marginalization, poverty, drugs, sex and the Argentine economic crisis.

 It was a Peruvian priest, Gustavo Gutiérrez, who first articulated the principles of liberation theology – the theory that links Christian thought to social justice – in 1971.
-He now teaches in the United States.
+He now teaches in the US.

-- Gabriel Garcia Marquez & Mario Vargas Llosa Marquez (Love in the Time of Cholera) and Llosa (War of the End of the World) – Nobel Prize winners and sometime rivals – are considered the continent's best living writers.
+- Gabriel Garcia Marquez Marquez (Love in the Time of Cholera) and Mario Vargas Llosa (War of the End of the World) – Nobel Prize winners and sometime rivals – are considered the continent's modern living writers.

 - Jorge Luis Borges This giant of modern literature is best known for his labyrinthine tales, and playful melding of myth and truth, such as in Ficciones.